ocarmieo/github-trends/README.md

 A few different metrics can be used to determine node importance: degree centrality, betweenness centrality, and eigenvector centrality.
 They are proportional to the following (prior to normalization):
 + __Degree__: number of neighbors a node has
-+ __Betweenness__: number of shortest paths throughout the graph that pass through a node
++ __Betweenness__: number of shortest paths throughout the network that pass through a node
 + __Eigenvector__: sum of a node's neighbors' centralities

 Degree centrality made most packages disappear with the exception of the big ones that are more generally used (`os`, `sys`).
 Betweenness centrality had a similar result, likely influenced by the edge weights. __Eigenvector centrality__ looked the best visually and made the most sense in terms of the objectives of this project: __to recommend packages that may not be the most widely used, but are the most relevant__.
 The assumption is that a node's importance depends more on the quality of its connections rather than the quantity.
 Google's PageRank algorithm used to order search engine results is a variant of eigenvector centrality.